Multi-stage optimal dynamic treatment regimes for survival outcomes with dependent censoring: Introduction

 The key contributions of our work are the flexibility of the proposed method and the exposition of its theoretical properties.
-The proposed method affords significantly more flexibility than existing methods.
-The target value can be either the mean survival or the survival probability at a certain time.
+The target value can be either the mean survival time or the survival probability at a certain time.
 The method allows for a flexible number of treatment stages as well as a flexible number of treatment arms at each stage.
 Censoring can be conditionally independent.
 The conditional survival probability is modeled nonparametrically using a random survival forest-based algorithm.
-And finally, the proposed method does not require estimating the joint distribution of failure time and treatment time nor does it require any assumptions on their dependency, though these are allowed.
-We further show the consistency of the random survival forests and the estimated regime values.
+We further show the consistency of the random survival forests and the estimated regime values as well as their rates of convergence.